Connect with others who understand.

 2. Selma Blair

-Movie actor Selma Blair lived for decades with undiagnosed MS that started when she was a child.
-By the time she was 7, her left leg, right eye, and bladder were impaired.
-Doctors dismissed her symptoms of juvenile MS. Blair attributes the lack of medical attention to gender bias, as she explained in British Vogue: “If you’re a boy with those symptoms, you get an MRI.
-If you’re a girl, you’re called ‘crazy.’”.
+Actor Selma Blair lived for decades with undiagnosed MS that started when she was a child.
+By the time she was 7, she had symptoms affecting her left leg, right eye, and bladder.
+Doctors dismissed her symptoms of juvenile MS. Blair believes gender bias played a role in her delayed diagnosis, as she explained in British Vogue: “If you’re a boy with those symptoms, you get an MRI.
+If you’re a girl, you’re called ‘crazy.’”

 3. Montel Williams

-Williams has managed his MS with medication, diet, exercise, and mindfulness training and has maintained an active life.
-He’s become an outspoken advocate for the MS community.
-He’s also an advocate of medical marijuana for MS symptoms.
+Williams manages his MS with a combination of medication, diet, exercise, and mindfulness practices.
+He has maintained an active life and is a strong advocate for the MS community.
+He also supports the use of medical marijuana for MS symptoms.
 “I’ve been using it for the past 10 years and will continue to do so for reducing pain in my lower extremities and mitigating spasticity when I sleep,” he told the Los Angeles Times.

 4. John King

-CNN correspondent John King’s 2008 diagnosis of relapsing-remitting MS started with numbness in his legs that moved up his body.
-He struggled with movement.
+CNN correspondent John King was diagnosed with relapsing-remitting MS in 2008.
+His symptoms began with numbness in his legs that moved up his body, affecting his ability to move.
 “I immediately thought, ‘Am I not going to be able to walk or do my job?
 Am I not going to be able to play baseball or hike with my kids?’” he told People magazine.

-More than 15 years later, he’s managing the condition with a healthy lifestyle and medical treatment.
+More than 15 years later, King is managing his MS with a healthy lifestyle and medical treatment.
 “I know I’m lucky, but MS is with me every day,” King said in an interview with NIH MedlinePlus magazine.

-He’s still challenged by a lack of sensation in his legs, falling, and headaches.
+He still faces challenges, including a lack of sensation in his legs, falling, and headaches.
 Daily tasks often need to be planned around his symptoms.
 “But I have learned how to snowboard even though I can’t really feel my feet,” he said.
 “And just once in 13 years since diagnosis have I had to miss a day of work because of MS.”

 5. Emma Caulfield Ford

-Television actor Emma Caulfield Ford hid her MS diagnosis for 10 years, sharing it only with her parents and her husband, Mark Ford.
-The star of “Buffy the Vampire Slayer” and “WandaVision” finally went public with her condition in 2022 in an interview with Vanity Fair.
-Caulfield Ford’s symptoms started with tingling and numbness in her face, which her neurologist said could be any number of neurologic diseases, such as Bell’s palsy.
+Television actor Emma Caulfield Ford kept her MS diagnosis private for 10 years, sharing it only with her parents and her husband, Mark Ford.
+Known for her roles in “Buffy the Vampire Slayer” and “WandaVision,” Caulfield Ford publicly revealed her condition in 2022 in an interview with Vanity Fair.
+Her symptoms started with tingling and numbness in her face, which her neurologist initially thought could be caused by various neurologic diseases, such as Bell’s palsy.

 6. Janice Dean

-When Fox News meteorologist Janice Dean lost sensation in her feet and thighs and was overcome with fatigue in 2005, she was soon diagnosed with MS, she told Brain & Life, a publication of the American Academy of Neurology.
+In 2005, Fox News meteorologist Janice Dean lost sensation in her feet and thighs and was overcome with fatigue.
+She was soon diagnosed with MS, she told Brain & Life, a publication of the American Academy of Neurology.
 An MRI showed lesions in her central nervous system, on her brain and spinal cord.
-With treatment, she went into remission and gave birth to two children, in 2009 and 2011.
+With treatment, she went into remission and later gave birth to two children, in 2009 and 2011.
 “I had such wonderful pregnancies, and I temporarily forgot that I even had MS,” she said.

-More recently, Dean has discussed her flare-ups that cause pain and other uncomfortable sensations, such as a feeling of sunburn on her neck.
-She’s used her public platform and social media to raise awareness about MS and express her hope that new therapies in development may make living with MS easier.
+Recently, Dean has shared more about her flare-ups, which cause pain and other uncomfortable sensations, such as a feeling of sunburn on her neck.
+She has used her public platform and social media to raise awareness about MS and express hope for new therapies in development that could make living with MS easier.

 7. Jack Osbourne

 Reality TV star Jack Osbourne was diagnosed with MS in 2012, when he was 26 years old.
-He told Today that he was at a gas station when he noticed that his vision was impaired.
+He told Today that he was at a gas station when he first noticed that his vision was impaired.
 Within two days, he lost 90 percent of his central vision and underwent a series of tests.
-An MRI showed lesions on his spine and brain, and doctors told him that he had MS.
+An MRI showed lesions on his spine and brain, and doctors diagnosed him with MS.

-Once Osbourne began taking medications, his vision returned, but he still has days when eye issues affect him.
-He told CNN that he has periods when his hands don’t grip properly and when his vision wanes.
-He’s also experienced depression, fear, and fatigue due to the disease.
+Once Osbourne began taking medications, his vision returned, but he still experiences issues with his vision on some days.
+He told CNN that he has periods when his hands don’t grip properly and his vision wanes.
+He has also experienced depression, fear, and fatigue due to the disease.

 Actor Jamie-Lynn Sigler initially found out she had MS when she was playing Meadow Soprano on the HBO show “The Sopranos.”
-Then 20 years old, she kept her diagnosis quiet for 15 years, privately dealing with symptoms such as balance problems and bladder issues.
+At the time, she was just 20 years old.
+She kept her diagnosis private for 15 years, silently dealing with symptoms such as balance problems and bladder issues.

-After revealing the diagnosis, she opened up about some of the symptoms that affect her, including requiring rest after walking for too long, not being able to run, and struggling to climb stairs.
+After revealing her diagnosis, Sigler opened up about some of the symptoms she faces, including needing to rest after walking for too long, not being able to run, and struggling to climb stairs.
 “When I walk, I have to think about every single step, which is annoying and frustrating,” she told People.

 Find Your Team

-Can you relate with these celebrities experiences?
+Can you relate to these celebrities’ experiences?
 Share your thoughts in the comments below, or start a conversation by posting to your Activities page.

 References